NCAA Gamebreaker

-NCAA Football Gamebreaker, also known as NCAA Gamebreaker, is an American football game developed by Sony Interactive Studios America and published by Sony for the PlayStation in 1996, exclusively in North America.
+NCAA Football GameBreaker, also known as NCAA GameBreaker, is a 1996 American football video game developed by Sony Interactive Studios America and published by Sony Computer Entertainment for the PlayStation.
+It was released only in North America.
 The cover athlete is the 1995 Heisman winning Ohio State running back Eddie George.

 Gameplay

 NCAA Gamebreaker is the first 32-bit college football video game published.

 Reception

 Next Generation reviewed the PlayStation version of the game, rating it four stars out of five, and stated that "Gamebreaker is the best college football game on the market and one of the best football games period."